NLESC-JCER/run-cpp-on-web/js-react/README.md

 ```

 We are ready to implement the `handleSubmit` function which will process the form data.
 The function will get, similar
-to the onChange of the input tag, an event object.
+to the `onChange` of the input tag, an event object.
 Normally when you submit a form the form fields will be send to the
 server, but we want to perform the calculation in the browser so we have to disable the default action with.

 ```jsx
 event.preventDefault();
 ```

-Like we did in the previous chapter we have to construct a web worker.
+Like we did in the previous post we have to construct a web worker.

 ```jsx
 const worker = new Worker('worker.js');
 ```

-The `worker.js` is the same as in the previous chapter so we re-use it by
+The `worker.js` is the same as in the previous post so we re-use it by

 ```jsx
 cd react && ln -s ../webassembly/worker.js . && cd -